ℹ️ Note: By 1 October 2021, Facebook will require advertisers to implement Conversions API in order to run lift tests.

 - Facebook measures the total number of conversions in both groups.

 - Incremental conversions in the treatment group are caused by your ads.

 Note that Conversion Lift Tests allow you to measure conversions from people who did not even see any ads.
 Normal reporting is based on last-click attribution and only allows you to see conversions that happened within 28 days after click or view.

-The most common obstacle to running Lift Tests is that in order to get useful insights you need to collect enough data, in some cases 2000 conversions or more.
-This can mean that you need to run the Lift Test for several months, during which nobody in the control group can see your ads.
-More information in Lift Testing Best Practises.
+The most common obstacle to running lift tests is that in order to get useful insights, you need to collect enough data, in some cases 2000 conversions or more.
+This can mean that you need to run the Lift Test for several months, during which time nobody in the control group can see your ads.
+For more information, see our article on lift testing best practices.

-Please note that Smartly.io currently supports only conversion Lift Tests.
-Brand Lift Tests – Lift Test with an additional questionnaire to Facebook users to measure brand recognition and recollection – can only be created with Facebook's support.
+Please note that Smartly.io currently supports only Conversion Lift Tests.
+Brand Lift Tests – a lift test with an additional questionnaire to Facebook users to measure brand recognition and recollection – can only be created with Facebook's support.

-You can create Lift Test in Account Library → Ad Studies.
+You can create a lift test in Account Library → Ad Studies.
 Click Create Ad Study, then select Lift Test.
-(If you cannot see the selection please contact your Smartly Customer Success Manager.)
+(If you cannot see the selection, please contact your Smartly.io Customer Success Manager.)

 Duration defines how long the lift study lasts.
 The start and end dates, or the duration, can be edited as long as they are in the future: when the date has passed, it can no longer be edited.
 You can still edit the end date while the test is running, to either extend the duration or end the lift study earlier.
 However, once the lift study ends it is no longer possible to extend it.
 Typically you want to set the end time far into the future, and edit it later if needed.
 The time between the start and end times is called the test period.